osboot/make-initrd/Documentation/HowInitramfsWorks.md

 contains the root filesystem, then handler will mount this block device.

 So, we mounted some block devices somewhere.
 We need something that would make a decision that we met all the conditions for real system boot.
-The `polld` is responsible for this.
 The server periodically runs `extenders` scripts that perform checks (console is not active, the system init was found, etc.), and if all scripts succeed, the server initiates a system boot.
 See [polling details](PollDetails.md) for more information.

 This scheme is used to mount system root device, resume system, configure network.
 Basically it's used for everything based on kernel events.